Skip to main content

 Adopt Federal Purchasing Threshholds

 Doing so will reduce the administrative work involved in the purchasing process and will expedite ordering timelines, which is critical in these times of supply chain disruption.
 Federal Uniform Grant Guidance CFR 200.320 requires competitive bidding for purchases exceeding $250,000.
 Under current General Municipal Law 103, Districts must competitively bid Goods over $20,000 and Public Works over $35,000.
-Quotes would still be obtained up to the $250,000 limit to encourages competition but with far less administrative processing.
+Quotes would still be obtained up to the $250,000 limit to encourage competition but with far less administrative processing.
 SCSD is larger than many cities and municipalities so has much larger dollar value purchases.

 SCSD would benefit tremendously if GML 103 was amended to reference federal bid limits or higher SUNY purchasing thresholds were applied to the Big 5.